North Island Hospitals

-Two new hospitals were built to benefit Vancouver Island patients living in the Comox Valley, Campbell River, and the surrounding communities.
-New facilities were needed because each community had older hospitals requiring modernization.
-The 153-bed Comox Valley Hospital in Courtenay comprises a total of 428,700 square feet while the 95-bed in Campbell River comprises of a total of 348,000 square feet.
-Each hospital has a University of British Columbia academic teaching space.
+Two new hospitals were built to benefit Vancouver Island patients living in the Comox Valley, Campbell River, and surrounding communities.
+The 153-bed Comox Valley Hospital in Courtenay comprises a total of 428,700 square feet while the 95-bed hospital in Campbell River comprises a total of 348,000 square feet.

-“Houle’s attention to and demand for detail in the early planning and execution stages of the project proved to be instrumental to focusing the entire project team on the schedule critical aspects of the project.
-Houle’s ability to provide highly qualified and driven staff to the project was instrumental in their ability to meet a very aggressive project schedule even in the face of significant revisions to the planned sequences of work and workload.
-Houle’s culture is truly focused on leveraging exceptional individuals into a project team that is capable meeting virtually any challenge related to their scope of work and demands of the project.”
+“Houle’s ability to provide highly qualified and driven staff to the project was instrumental in their ability to meet a very aggressive project schedule even in the face of significant revisions to the planned sequences of work and workload.”Graham Construction